-Our data is based on a unique nationally representative survey (Household Survey of Gold Consumption) conducted by India Gold Policy Centre (IGPC) and People Research on India's Consumer Economy (PRICE) during the COVID-19 period in 2020-21 financial year.
-The biannual survey was carried out in 2 waves across 40,427 households across 160 districts in 23 states.
-Based on data availability for variables used in the analysis, a sample of 21,611 households in 142 districts in 21 states has been used in the estimations.
-To compare the changes in household gold savings, we have also used a prior nationally representative survey carried out by PRICE in the 2015-16 financial year.
+Our data is based on a unique and extensive household survey-the Household Survey of Gold Consumption-conducted by India Gold Policy Centre (IGPC) and People Research on India's Consumer Economy (PRICE) during the COVID-19 period in 2020-21 financial year.
+The survey was carried out for 40,427 households across 160 districts in 23 states in India.
+Based on data availability for variables used in the analysis, a sample of 21,611 households in 142 districts in 21 states is used in the estimations.
+To compare the changes in household gold savings, we have also used a prior representative survey carried out by PRICE in the 2015-16 financial year.
 Figure 2 shows the average share of household gold savings aggregated at a state level for both the pre-COVID period (2015-16) and the COVID-19 period (2020-21).
 The figure indicates a substantial increase in the share of gold savings in several states, particularly in the central and southern parts of the country, during the pandemic.
-We constructed a twoperiod panel data of 4,629 common households across 119 districts and 19 states between the two surveys.
+We constructed a two-period panel data of 4,629 common households across 119 districts and 19 states between the two surveys.
 Based on data availability for variables used in the analysis, a smaller subset of 2,647 households across 98 districts in 17 states was used in the estimations.

 For the ease of interpretation of results, we categorize the household savings during the 2020-21 financial year into three distinct categories.
 The first category is gold, which includes resources allocated to both physical gold and digital gold.
-The second category is financial assets, which include investments in fixed deposits and savings accounts in both banks and post offices, investments in stocks, derivatives, Self Help Groups, chit funds, credit and thrift groups, and investments in life insurance (LIC).
+The second category is financial assets, which includes investments in fixed deposits and savings accounts in both banks and post offices, investments in stocks, derivatives, Self Help Groups, chit funds, credit and thrift groups, and investments in life insurance (LIC).
 The third category is a miscellaneous category that primarily comprises cash holdings at home.
 Gold constitutes about 11% of the savings of an average household in our sample.
 Financial assets account for approximately 65% percent, while other assets account for 24% percent of the portfolio (see Figure 3 and Table 2).
-These are categorized based on various levels of liquidity, with cash being the most liquid and gold the least liquid.